* Dollar falls after data dents growth optimism

 * U.S. consumer sentiment tumbles, inflation not yet a concern

-NEW YORK, March 15 (Reuters) - The dollar fell from a recent seven-month high against a basket of currencies on Friday as investors opted to book profits after U.S. inflation data kept the door open for the Federal Reserve to continue its bond-buying program for the foreseeable future.
+NEW YORK, March 15 (Reuters) - The dollar fell from a seven-month high against a basket of currencies on Friday after U.S. data dented optimism about the economy and reinforced expectations the Federal Reserve will continue its bond-buying program for the foreseeable future.

 “It looks like we still have some scope to continue with QE,” said Andrew Dilz, foreign currency trader at Tempus Consulting in Washington, referring to the Fed’s bond-buying, or quantitative easing program.